GeodSoft logo GeodSoft

 The intent is to find any password that could be found in a dictionary or electronic word list, as well as any plausible programmatic variation of such words, including combinations of two or more words, and combinations of words with patterns that might be generated from character arrays representing the ASCII collating sequence or the keys on a standard keyboard.

-With default settings, a password that gets no errors should not be easily cracked with today's cracking tools using default rules and an unabridged dictionary available on line.
 Password evaluator includes a significant list of common names as well as lists of common passwords.
 It does not include words drawn from lists related to popular culture or other specialty areas.
 Thus it will likely miss passwords based on sports, contemporary musical groups and movies, slang, brand names, and other terms in common use today, but not readily available in existing online word lists.
+It would be very useful to have all of the following for the past 50 to 100 years: singers and bands that released commercial recordings; movie and TV titles plus all actors; makes and models of cars; brand names and products sold in supermarkets, department stores and drugstores; every player from major league sports and all olympic medalists and podium finishers in international sports.
+I've probably missed several lists.
+Somebody has most of these or at least large parts of them, but no one is giving them away free online, that I've seen.

 Loosening the conditions that cause errors to be reported will not affect the strength calculation.
 This is based on password length and character diversity.

-A 0 strength password presents no significant challenge to brute force methods.
-A password with a 1 strength rating may be broken by brute force if the cracker is moderately determined.
-These descriptions are intentionally vague.
-The strength ratings are intended solely as relative strength ratings and the decision where to draw the line between 0 and 1 is arbitrary.
-From 1 and higher, the dividing line for each increase represents a ten times greater resistance to brute force attacks than the preceding.
-There are no fractional ratings so there is no 1.99 or 2.01.
-A 3 is more than 10 times stronger than a 1 and less than 1000 times stronger; on average a 3 should be about 100 times stronger than a 1.
-This arbitrary scale seems appropriate, as the number of CPU cycles necessary to crack a password with brute force jumps significantly with each additional character and each additional character type.
+When I wrote the evaluator more than a decade ago I thought a strength of 2 was the beginning of reasonable resistance to brute force attacks.
+Today (2012) I'd say anything under 7 should be for unimportant throwaway accounts.
+The strength ratings are intended solely as relative strength ratings.
+From 1 and higher, each increase represents a ten times greater resistance to brute force attacks than the preceding.
+There are no fractional ratings so there is no 5.99 or 11.01.
+A 9 is more than 10 times stronger than a 7 and less than 1000 times stronger; on average a 9 should be about 100 times stronger than a 7.
+This arbitrary scale seems appropriate, as the number of CPU cycles necessary to crack a password with brute force, jumps significantly with each additional character and each additional character type.

-Because of the unusual way in which Windows NT and 2000 store password hashes, most of the usual recommendations for forming good passwords don't apply.
-If this option is checked, Password Evaluator, will adjust to Windows password peculiarities.
+Because of the unusual way in which LM hashes are created, most of the usual recommendations for forming good passwords don't apply.
+If this option is checked, Password Evaluator, will adjust to LM hash peculiarities.
 First the password is split into two 7 character pieces which are checked separately.
 Case is ignored and maximum dictionary word length is set to 2.

-With 7 character passwords, even a three character word at the begining of a password will greatly simplify L0phtCrack's task.
-L0phtCrack is the most widely used password cracker on NT.
-Begining an NT password with a three character word, effectively reduces the problem to a 4 character brute force attack which L0pthCrack will handle easily.
+With 7 character passwords, even a three character word at the begining of a password will greatly simplify a cracking tool's task.
+Begining an LM hash with a three character word, effectively reduces the problem to a 4 character brute force attack which many cracking tools will handle easily.

-The highest possible NT password strength is 4 and this will include at least one character typed while holding the ALT key while pressing three digits on the numeric keypad with Num Lock on.
+The highest possible LM hash strength is 4 and this will include at least one Alt code character.
 It will also include two symbols or punctuation from different parts of the keyboard and a consonant, vowel, and digit.
-NOTE: Entering non typable characters with the ALT key will create passwords that are not crackable and much stronger than the listed strength.
-Because no cracking tool uses these characters, and there are so many of them, these passwords will never be cracked unless the cracking tools and assumptions are changed.
+NOTE: Entering Alt code characters will create passwords that are not crackable and much stronger than the listed strength.
+Because no cracking tool uses these characters, and there are so many of them, these passwords will never be cracked until the cracking tools and assumptions are changed.

-The total strength of an NT password will be the strength of the stronger piece.
+The total strength of an LM hash password will be the strength of the stronger half.
 For most purposes the other piece can be ignored; it's not needed and does not matter even it contains errors.
-Two pieces rated 4 will be somewhat stronger than one piece but this is not especially significant on an exponential scale.
+Two pieces rated 4 will be somewhat stronger than one piece but this is not significant on an exponential scale.

 Minumum Password Length